whosgonna/Zabbix-Tiny.pm/README.md

 This module is free software; you can redistribute it and/or modify it under the same terms as Perl 5.20.3.

 This program is distributed in the hope that it will be useful, but it is provided 'as is' and without any express or implied warranties.

 # AUTHOR

 Ben Kaufman

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 303:

-    &#x3d;back without =over